 The signal from the PC to the SLM driver module is sent via a video card.
-Each image is a combination of $24$ bit planes i.e. $24$ bit information per pixel and $8$ bit per channel (RGB).
-The hardware module of the SLM splits the RGB signal into $24$ single bit black and white images.
-These $24$ single bit images are sent and displayed on SLM screen sequentially.
-So conclusively, a total of $24\times 60 = 1440$ binary images are shown on SLM screen in $1$ second.
-Each bit plane is displayed on SLM screen for a duration of $219.02 \, \text{\textmu s}$.
-The hardware driver module of the SLM provides an electrical signal output that becomes high or low in synchronization with the display of each bit plane.
-This signal is passed on to the function generator to generate a new signal with $+3 \, \mathrm{V}$ voltage to trigger the two CMOS cameras.
+Each image is a combination of 24 bit-planes, i.e., 24 bit information per pixel and 8 bit per channel (RGB).
+The hardware module of the SLM splits the RGB signal into 24 single-bit black and white images.
+These 24 single-bit images are sent and displayed on the SLM screen sequentially.
+So conclusively, a total of $24\times 60 = 1440$ binary images are displayed on the SLM screen in 1 second.
+Each bit plane is displayed on the SLM screen for a duration of 219.02\,$\text{\textmu s}$.
+The hardware driver module of the SLM is programmed to generate an output electrical signal which becomes high or low in synchronization with the display of each bit plane.
+This signal is passed on to the function generator to generate a new signal with $+3\,\mathrm{V}$ to trigger the two CMOS cameras.
 The other advanced features of the FLC-SLM, such as three color channels, are made available to use in combined form or independently.
 Multiple camera interfacing has been carried out using the additional controller-responder signal generator for constructing simultaneous multiple heterogeneous complex holography in 3D space.\\

-\subsection{Samples used in Experiment: Ground glass with different grit sizes and Fresh chicken tissue of different thickness}